bagder/http2-explained/en/part10.md

 ## 10.3.
 Visualize HTTP/2 use

 There are Chrome plugins available that helps visualize if a site is using HTTP/2.
-One of them is [“SPDY Indicator”](https://chrome.google.com/webstore/detail/spdy-indicator/mpbpobfflnpcgagjijhmgnchggcjblin).
+One of them is [“HTTP/2 and SPDY Indicator”](https://chrome.google.com/webstore/detail/spdy-indicator/mpbpobfflnpcgagjijhmgnchggcjblin).

 ## 10.4.
 QUIC